100 Years of Bauhaus: What it is and How It Shaped Today’s Design Industry

 What is Bauhaus?

 The Bauhaus was a design school in Germany which began in 1919 and closed its doors in 1933, but its reach extend much further than that brief time period would suggest.
 Literally translating to ‘construction house’, the Bauhaus was founded by architect Walter Gropius who sought to bring the worlds of often put-down applied arts and highly-regarded fine arts together to create a new ‘under one roof’ outlook on design.
-He created the school in answer to the new era that was forming after the First World War, a movement that would embrace and come to terms with the increasing industrialization of the world around it and find new ways to design buildings, products and art.
+He created the school in answer to the new era that was forming after the First World War, a movement that would embrace and come to terms with the increasing industrialisation of the world around it and find new ways to design buildings, products and art.

-The decades leading up to the Bauhaus design movement favored the ornate.
+The decades leading up to the Bauhaus design movement favoured the ornate.
 Fabulously opulent styles like Art Nouveau and Art Deco had ruled supreme and the Bauhaus was created in stark opposition to these adorned and decadent eras.
 Whilst fundamentally an art school, students at the Bauhaus were trained as a new breed of artist, ones who could turn their hands to anything.
 From pottery and printmaking to typography and advertising, they were taught to look at the world around them in different ways.

 Gropius saw objects as defined by their nature.
 He thought for an object to serve its purpose, it must fulfil its function in the most practical way, so he urged his students to first study the nature of the pieces they were looking to create.
 This is one of the first instances of the mantra ‘form follows function’ that has shaped modern design over the last century.